tumblr/XExtensionItem/README.md

  }
 ```

+## Examples

+This repository includes a [sample project](https://github.com/tumblr/XExtensionItem/tree/master/Example) which may help explain how the library is to be used.
+It has targets for both a share extension and an application; you can run the former using the latter as the host application and see [the data from the application](https://github.com/tumblr/XExtensionItem/blob/master/Example/XExtensionItemExample/ViewController.m#L23) get [passed through to the extension](https://github.com/tumblr/XExtensionItem/blob/master/Example/XExtensionItemShareExtensionExample/ShareViewController.m#L10).

+Here’s a [hypothetical example](https://github.com/tumblr/XExtensionItem/wiki/Hypothetical-Tumblr-XExtensionItem-integration-documentation) of how XExtensionItem’s parameters could map to values that the Tumblr iOS share extension would consume.

 ## Apps that use XExtensionItem

 Please create a [pull request](https://github.com/tumblr/XExtensionItem/pulls) or [let us know](#contact) if you're using XExtensionItem in either your application or your extension.